rauc/rauc/docs/using.rst

 The global-pre-install hook will be called right before the update procedure for all slot installations will be started.
-This hook is executed after the system-defined pre-install handler and before the install-check hook (if defined).
+This hook is executed after the system-defined pre-install handler and the install-check hook (if defined).
 It allows to perform preparation tasks that should run once before any slot is updated.